Best Mattresses Made in the USA (2026)

 Motion Isolation: 4.3/5

 The Bear Original mattress has a slightly firmer feel, earning a 7/10 on our firmness scale, rather than the slow-moving sinkage of most soft foam beds.
-This makes it more suited to sleeping positions that prioritize support, such as stomach or back sleeping.
+This makes it better suited to sleeping positions that prioritize support, such as sleeping on your stomach or back.

-Dr. Habeeb most preferred the bed on her back. โ€œMy lower back actually feels really supported, and the foam is contouring this area,โ€ she said. โ€œThis bed is pretty firm, so Iโ€™d recommend it to back sleepers who prefer a firmer feel for sure.โ€ Matt Schickling, our heavyweight tester, echoed her sentiment: โ€œI do feel pressure is evenly distributed and Iโ€™m supported in this position.โ€
+During testing, Dr. Habeeb, our chief medical product tester, preferred the bed on her back. โ€œMy lower back actually feels really supported, and the foam is contouring this area,โ€ she said. โ€œThis bed is pretty firm, so Iโ€™d recommend it to back sleepers who prefer a firmer feel for sure.โ€ Our heavyweight tester echoed her sentiment: โ€œI do feel pressure is evenly distributed and Iโ€™m supported in this position.โ€

 Mattress Clarity Test Results: Bear